• Skip to primary navigation

 Press the crumb mixture firmly into the bottom and sides of a greased 10-inch pie dish.
 Place the crust in the freezer for 20 minutes or until firm.

-crust inside pie dish
+toasted coconut flakes and graham cracker crust inside round pie dish

 • Pour the condensed milk into a large bowl.